-Working in groups of three to four, draw up a list of factors which, in the opinion of group members, should be included in counselling contracts.
-Members of the group may have differing views about this depending on individual areas of work or experience.
-What are the factors which emerge as the most important in relation to client/counsellor contracts?
+Working in pairs, look at the list of contract details included in this section and discuss any concerns you think clients may have about them.
+Are there any other details you would add to the list?
+Members of a training group may have differing views about contracts, depending on their experience or individual areas of work.
+What are the factors which emerge as the most important in relation to client-counsellor contracts?